-Groundwater was encountered within 11.5 to 13 feet of the existing ground level at the location of Boring B-1.
-Since the bottom of the new footings will likely be constructed only about four (4) feet below existing grade, a temporary groundwater control system will not likely be required.
+Groundwater was encountered within 5.5 to 6.5 feet of the existing ground level at the location of Boring B-2.
+Since the bottom of the new footings will likely be constructed between about four (4) feet and the bottom of the existing foundation for the adjacent existing addition, i.e., 5.7 feet below existing grade, a temporary groundwater control system will not likely be required.
 We recommend that any surface water from rain events, or other reasons be disposed of by the use of sump pumps.
 All foundation subgrades, which include slabs-on-grade and new footing subgrades should be protected from rain events before the placement of concrete.
 All concrete placement should be performed in the dry and maintain dry working conditions during foundation construction.